rgunczer/faktor-angular/README.md

 ## Up to date version

-CSS styled
-one less param to set
+CSS styled, one less param to set

 ## Instructions